Habitat

 The fallen tops create thick, horizontal cover that deer love for bedding.
 The trees that stay alive continue producing leaves and browse at deer height.
 And the opened canopy lets sunlight reach the forest floor, stimulating new growth.

 It's basically a three-for-one habitat improvement: bedding cover + browse + regeneration.
+Understanding the relationship between bedding areas and feeding areas helps you decide where to focus your efforts.

-⚠️ Safety First
+Safety First

 Why Deer Love Hinge Cuts